ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 9 - Hydrate in Service Line 57 (0)	150(0)	0	207(0)

+_P.M.C.
+Suggestion: You could add the state labels statistics_

 A scatter map with all the real instances is shown in Fig. 3.
-The oldest intance occurred in the middle of 2011 and the most recent one in the middle of 2023.
+The oldest instance occurred in the middle of 2011 and the most recent one in the middle of 2023.
 In addition to the total number of considered wells (42), this map provides an overview of the occurrences distributions of the instances over time and between wells.

 <table align="center" style="margin: 0px auto;">
   <tr>